Sunday, January 31, 2010

 Don't you just hate it when you order materials with your precious budget money and they stink!
 The books or games sit on your shelf, year after year, taunting you.

 For me, this was definitely NOT one of those items.
 I use these worksheets almost every therapy session.
 The themes cover almost everything: pets, gardens, animals, seasons, holidays.
-I love this book and if you do a lot of cut-n-paste (which I do ti generate homework) then you just might love this book.
-Below is my own "view inside" since Amazon doesn't have one.
+I love this book and if you do a lot of cut-n-paste (which I do to generate homework) then you just might love this book.
+Here is a link to the book on Amazon (#ad).